MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_PCF.md

     ![CSS file - screenshot](../L05/Static/mod-02-pcf-1-45.png)

+	- Select File and then select Save All.

 2. Check the test environment, load the test data and make sure it shows your changes

 	- Go to the **Test Environment**.